Subaru BRZ years to avoid — most common problems

 There’s also the matter of a bad camera inside the rearview mirror that’s supposed to turn on while driving in reverse.
 Overall, it’s worth checking the mirrors before buying a used BRZ so you hopefully won’t have a visibility issue.

-Which Subaru BRZ years to avoid?
+Worst Subaru BRZ years to avoid

 Since the second generation of the BRZ has only started its journey recently, we’ll focus on the known first-gen years to avoid.

-First-generation Subaru BRZ (2013 and 2018 model years)
+First-generation Subaru BRZ (2013 model year)

 The first model year of the BRZ still stands for a reliable car, but it’s the most problematic one out of all the BRZ models.
 It’s no wonder since it’s common for car manufacturers to test the new model with the initial year and fix the found problems later on, which is just what happened with this car.